PhillHenry/pysynic/README.md

 These assertions will be domain specific and we can't tell you what they are but hopefully you can see that with just a few lines of Python we can have large, semi-random test data sets.

+Note that in this example, the data is the same every time we run it.
+If you want it to be unpredictable, then don't provide a seed to the PySynic methods (in this case above, don't pass `i` but instead `None`).
+Whether you want an element of determinism or true randomness is up to you.
+There are arguments for both.